Laal Pasha Mosque: History

-The plan of the mosque
+Plan

 The mosque at 36°38′40″N 33°26′10″E, is in the midtown between a castle and a caravansarai both of which are equally old as the mosque is.
-The plan of the mosque is square which would later on be popular style in Ottoman architecture.
-There is big dome which was constructed by flat face stones.
+The plan of the mosque is square, which would later on be a popular style in Ottoman architecture.
+There is a big dome, which was constructed of flat face stones.
 The nartex had been covered by five small domes.
 In the mosque courtyard, there are two small conical Mausoleums one original and one added by the Ottomans.
 According to Evliya Çelebi, the 17th century-Turkish travel writer, Laal Pasha's grave is in the first mausoleum.